St Mary of the Angels, Wellington: Architecture and features

-The church is noted for its collection of stained glass windows, especially in a continuous series completely around the clerestory interrupted by the rose window above the narthex, a window of the crucifixion above the high altar and two spacious banks of 15 windows, one finishing the north transept (fifteen decades of the Rosary) and one finishing the south transept (the life of St Joseph).
+The church is noted for its collection of stained glass windows, especially in a continuous series completely around the clerestory interrupted by the rose window above the narthex, a window of the crucifixion above the high altar and two spacious banks of 15 windows, one finishing the north transept (fifteen decades of the Rosary) and one finishing the south transept (the life of Saint Joseph).
 These windows flood the liturgical spaces of the church with light.

-The church also houses an extensive collection of statuary, including a reduced, marble, copy of Michelangelo's Moses and life-sized representations of the Pietà and the Holy Family.
+The church also houses an extensive collection of statuary, including a reduced, marble, copy of Michelangelo's Moses (located in the church grounds) and life-sized representations of the Pietà and the Holy Family.
 In the transepts, the Our lady and St Joseph side altars are of brown-mottled marble and include prominent statues of Our Lady of the Rosary (in Dominican habit with blue veil) and Saint Joseph, with votive candle racks in front of each of them.
 Other large statues in various parts of the church include the Sacred Heart, St Vincent de Paul, St Marcellin Champagnat and St Peter Chanel.

 The Gothic marble high altar and tabernacle, in front of a blue backing, includes a sculpted, reredos with statues.
 The altar was detached from the reredos and moved forward in the 1960s in the implementation of the liturgical reforms of the Second Vatican Council (the celebration of the Mass facing the congregation).
 This altar is fronted by a carved, Last Supper set under an incised arch along its width.
 The ornate columns in the sanctuary are topped by marble statues of angels.